 Such an activity may take the form of single-occurrence lectures and short-term consultations, if authorized in advance by the UMass Dartmouth International Student & Scholar Center (ISSC).
 These lectures and consultations must be separate from your primary program activities.
 For example, a scholar doing research with our Biology Department may be invited by a local marine museum to give a lecture on a certain topic.
 This activity would likely be approved, if the procedures below are correctly followed:

 - Be directly related to the objectives of the exchange visitor's program;

 - Be separate from the exchange visitor's primary program activities;

 - Not delay the completion date of the visitor's program; and

-Occasional lectures or consultations must be approved in advance and in writing by the Responsible Officer (RO) or Alternate Responsible Officer (ARO).
+Occasional lectures or consultations must be approved in advance and in writing by the Responsible Officer (RO) or Alternate Responsible Officer (ARO) at the ISSC.
 These steps must be followed:

 - Submit a letter from the organization making the offer describing the purpose of the lecture or consultation, including the duration, number of hours, field or subject, amount of compensation, and

 - Complete the ISSC form J-1 Scholar Prior Authorization.
 The RO or ARO must review the offer letter and, if the activity satisfies the criteria stated above, approve the activity on the completed Prior Authorization form.
 The activity will be noted in SEVIS, a new DS 2019 will be printed, and a letter will be issued for the scholar to submit to the organization providing the honoraria.